behnazkhoshnood/tadig_restaurant_v2/README.md

 ---
   - **Product Details Page**

-    - This page shows the product name, price, rating,image and description.
+    - This page shows the product name, price, avarege rating,image and description.
     - A form to add this product to the shopping bag is located under the product price.
     - By choosing the amount, and then clicking on Add to Bag, user will see a toast messege on top of the page that shows the product information in their bag.
     - If the grand total of the products value is lower than the delivery treshold, user will be notified the amount that they should spend more in order to get free delivery in the toast messege.